Bathiste Tchouaffé

 Bathiste Tchouaffé (born May 19, 1998 in Poitiers) is a French professional basketball player.
-He is currently playing for Boulazac Basket Dordogne of the French LNB Pro B.
+He is currently playing for Olympique Antibes of the French LNB Pro B.

 Early career

 The product of a basketball family, both his mother and father played the game.
 Tchouaffé played in the youth sides of ASPTT Poitiers, PVBC Pouzioux Vouneuil Basket Club, CEP Poitiers and Poitiers Basket 86.
 From 2012 to 2016, he attended INSEP, the French National Institute of Sport, expertise, and performance, averaging 12.6 points, 3.4 rebounds, 2.3 assists a game in his final season (2015–16) in the NM1, the third tier of French basketball.

 Professional career

 In May 2016, he signed his first professional contract, a three-year deal with Nanterre 92 of the French elite league LNB Pro A. Tchouaffé attended the 2018 Nike Hoop Summit, recording two points in 9:11 minutes of play.

 On 3 August 2018, Tchouaffé signed a three-year contract with JL Bourg.

 On June 20, 2019, he has loaned to Poitiers Basket 86 of the French LNB Pro B for one season in order to continue his development.
-In the 2020-21 season, Tchouaffé averaged 12.5 points a game for Pro B outfit Quimper, in the summer of 2021, he inked a deal with another second-division side, Boulazac Basket Dordogne.
+In the 2020-21 season, Tchouaffé averaged 12.5 points a game for Pro B outfit Quimper, in the summer of 2021, he signed a deal with another second-division side, Boulazac Basket Dordogne.

+Tchouaffé signed with Champagne Basket of the LNB Pro B in June 2023.
+In August 2024, he inked a deal with fellow Pro B side Olympique Antibes.